joshuaxiao13/CP-Stash/AtCoder Educational DP/README.md

 }
 ```

-This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) in the Dynamic Programming section.
+This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) under the Dynamic Programming section.

 ##### [Go to top of page](#atcoder-educational-dp)